A. Yugoslavia/Croatia, Memorandum of Understanding of November 27, 1991

 The parties commit themselves to respect and to ensure respect for the Article 3 of the four Geneva Conventions of August 12, 1949, which states, in particular:

 1. Persons taking no active part in the hostilities, including members of armed groups who have laid down their arms and those placed “hors de combat” by sickness, wounds, detention, or any other cause, shall in all circumstances be treated humanely, without any adverse distinction founded on race, colour, religion or faith, sex, birth or wealth, or any other similar criteria.
+To this end, the following acts shall remain prohibited at any time and in any place whatsoever with respect to the above-mentioned persons:

 1. violence to life and person, in particular murder of all kinds, mutilation, cruel treatment and torture;